bounswe/bounswe2019group8/README.md

-# bounswe2019group8's CMPE352 Project
+# CmpE 352 Project of Group 8

-This is our project repository for the courses CMPE352 in Boğaziçi University.
+This is our project repository for the course CMPE352 in Boğaziçi University.

 ![alt text](https://github.com/bounswe/bounswe2019group8/blob/master/images/group-photo.jpeg)

-left top: Ali Özden
+**top-left corner:** Ali Özden

-from left to right: Mehmet Can Ünal, Furkan Aydar, Sercan Ersoy, Ahmet Yiğit Gedik, Barış Zöngür, Efe Önal, Alper Çakan, Yusuf Yüksel, Ceren Tahtasız
+**from left to right:** Mehmet Can Ünal, Furkan Aydar, Sercan Ersoy, Ahmet Yiğit Gedik, Barış Zöngür, Efe Önal, Alper Çakan, Yusuf Yüksel, Ceren Tahtasız

-### Authors
+## About Us
+We are a group of computer engineering students who are currently studying at Bogazici University.
+Our purpose is to understand what our customers want and respond to their requests magnificently.
+We expect to reach our goal by adequate communicative and collaborative manners.

+## Group Members

 * [Sercan Ersoy](https://github.com/sercanersoy) (communicator)
 * [Ceren Tahtasız](https://github.com/cerentahtasiz)